sagemath/trac_to_gh/Issue 3762.md

 # Issue 3762: remove quaddouble from sage -- not used, source of pain, mpfr is better

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3762

 Original creator: was